pixelspark/catena/README.md

 provides a WebSocket service which is used for communication between peers.

-The (private)  SQL interface is available on port 8334 (by default).
+The (private)  SQL interface is available on port 8339 (by default).
 If you set a different HTTP port (using the '-p' command line switch), the SQL interface will assume that port+1.
 You can connect to the SQL interface using the PostgreSQL command line client:

 ````
 psql -h localhost -p 8334
 ````

+You can use any username and password; in the future, the username will be your public key and the password the private key for signing transactions (which in turn will be subject to a grants system).

 To enable block mining, add the '-m' command line switch.

 ## FAQ